 \subsection{Objective Metrics}

-The mean and standard deviation for each of the three objective metrics and for each interface is shown in Table~\ref{table:objResults}.
+The mean and standard deviation for the three objective metrics and interfaces are shown in Table~\ref{table:objResults}.
 While \textbf{Person Following} had the lowest Practice Time and Goal Time, \textbf{AR Point\&Click} had the lowest Positional Error.

-We conducted a one-way ANOVA test in which we found that there was no statistical significance of the Practice Time metric, while there were statistically significant differences for the Goal Time and Positional Error metrics.
-Hence, we ran post-hoc t-tests on those two metrics.
-The Bonferroni method~\cite{pvalueadjust} was employed to account for the repeated tests, which reduced the threshold for statistical significance by a factor of 3, hence we used p=0.0167 as the statistical significance threshold.
+We conducted a one-way ANOVA test in which we found that there was no statistical significance in the Practice Time metric.
+There were statistically significant differences for the Goal Time and Positional Error metrics which we subsequently ran post-hoc t-tests for.
+Bonferroni method~\cite{pvalueadjust} was employed to account for the repeated tests, which reduced the threshold for statistical significance by a factor of 3, hence we used p=0.0167 as the statistical significance threshold.
 The t-test results for each objective metric pair are shown in Table~\ref{table:ttest}.